Current Projects

 Description: In this project we will try to explain the popularity of soccer through a study of randomness in ball sports.
 A hypothesis to be validated is that popularity, when expressed by the likelihood of weaker teams beating stronger ones, is highly correlated with chance.
 We will derive a model of randomness for ball sports and validate it with historical data.

-Software & Computing in ISE Track
+Track: Software & Computing in ISE

 Project: Developing a User-Friendly Hospital Call Scheduling Tool